-David King

-Chair (Non-executive)

-Qualifications

-Fellow of The Australian Institute of Company Directors, Fellow of the Australian Institute of Geoscientists and a PHD in Seismology from the Australian National University.
+David King Chair (Non-executive) Qualifications - Fellow of The Australian Institute of Company Directors, Fellow of the Australian Institute of Geoscientists and a PHD in Seismology from the Australian National University.
+Experience - Experience in high growth companies and a track record in starting business ventures and developing them into attractive investment and/or take-over targets.
+Interest in Shares and Options Shares: 13,476,669, indirectly held.
+Special Responsibilities - A member of the Audit Committee, and Remuneration Committee Directorships held in other listed entities during the three years prior to the current year - Current directorships - Robust Resources Limited, Eastern Star Gas Limited and Republic Gold Limited.

-Experience

-Experience in high growth companies and a track record in starting business ventures and developing them into attractive investment and/or take-over targets.

-Interest in Shares and Options

-Shares: 13,476,669, indirectly held.

-Special Responsibilities

-A member of the Audit Committee, and Remuneration Committee

-Directorships held in other listed entities during the three years prior to the current year

-Current directorships - Robust Resources Limited, Eastern Star Gas Limited and Republic Gold Limited.
 Previous directorship - Gas2Grid Limited and Ausmon Resources Limited and Sapex Limited.

-Maria Halasz

-Managing Director (Executive)

-Qualifications

-A Graduate of the Australian Institute of Company Directors; BSc degree in microbiology and an MBA.

-Experience

-Over 18 years experience in biotechnology companies; initially working in executive positions in biotechnology firms, then managing investment funds and later holding senor positions in corporate finance specialling in life sciences
+Maria Halasz Managing Director (Executive) Qualifications - A Graduate of the Australian Institute of Company Directors; BSc degree in microbiology and an MBA.
+Experience - Over 18 years experience in biotechnology companies; initially working in executive positions in biotechnology firms, then managing investment funds and later holding senor positions in corporate finance specialling in life sciences

+\\ Attends the Audit Committee meeting by invitation.
-Interest in Shares and Options

-Shares: 1,365,000 indirectly held
+Interest in Shares and Options Shares: 1,418,000 indirectly held

-Options: 2,000,000 (Expiry: 16 April 2013, exercisable at 0.05735 each) Directly held, 3,000,000 (Expiry: 03 July 2013, exercisable at 0.05735 each), 7,000,000 (Expiry: 20 November 2014, exercisable at 0.056) Directly held
+Options: 2,000,000 (Expiry: 16 April 2013, exercisable at 0.05735 each) Directly held, 3,000,000 (Expiry: 03 July 2013, exercisable at 0.05735 each), 7,000,000 (Expiry: 17 November 2014, exercisable at 0.045 each)

-Special Responsibilities
+Directly held

-Managing Director and Chief Executive Officer
+Special Responsibilities Managing Director and Chief Executive prior to the current year

+Officer

-Directorships held in other listed entities during the three years prior to the current year
+Directorships held in other listed entities during the three years